 Case 1: Nevada

 In 2015, the state of Nevada eliminated net metering for all producers of solar power – including everyone who already has solar.
-Rather than selling to the grid for no benefit, these customers are better of with a battery to maximize the amount of free solar power they consume.
+Rather than selling to the grid for no benefit, these customers are better with a battery to maximize the amount of free solar power they consume.
 If lawmakers continue to pursue legislation of this kind, all solar installations in Nevada will need batteries in order to be a good case versus buying grid power.

 Case 2: Arizona